filiperomero2/ViralUnity/README.md

 ## Installation

-ViralUnity is a collection of python scripts and snakemake workflows.
+ViralUnity is python package that launches snakemake workflows.
 All dependencies have been conveniently documented on a conda environment file (vu_dependencies.yml).
 From this file, one can easily install required softwares to run the pipeline.
 We recommend using <a href="https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html">mamba</a> for this purpose.

 To enable ViralUnity, clone the repo and create the environment: